mcouplet/LMECA2300-seminar/doc/COMPILING.md

         make

-	*If you created a project file for an IDE instead of a makefile (if you used `cmake -G GENERATOR_NAME ..`), this step will not work.
+	*If you created a project file for an IDE instead of a makefile, (if you used `cmake -G GENERATOR_NAME ..`), you should skip this step.
-	Normally, in an IDE, running the project will automatically compiles the code.
+	Indeed, in any IDE, running the project will automatically compiles the code.

 #### Running: